GabrielWalendolf/GabrielWalendolf/README.md

   <b>Software Engineering Student and Developer in training.</b>

   I am passionate about turning ideas into reality through code.
-Currently, I am focused on improving my skills in web and mobile development, always seeking new challenges and learning to build a solid career in the technology field.
+Currently, I am focused on improving my skills in **Full Stack development**, always seeking new challenges and learning to build a solid career in the technology field.
 </div>

 ---